-This calls to mind an intense and almost bewildering biblical prophecy that is about to unfold before our eyes.
+This development calls to mind an intense and almost bewildering biblical prophecy that is about to unfold before our eyes.
 It graphically describes where the hatred for Israel we see exploding within Turkey will lead.

-After the incident, protesters storming the streets of Istanbul by the tens of thousands shouted, “Damn Israel!”
-“Murderer Israel!” and “We are all Hamas!”
-They were carrying Palestinian flags.
-They were demanding Turkey cut ties with Israel, boycott its products and impose sanctions.
+They’re carrying Palestinian flags.
+They’re demanding Turkey cut ties with Israel, boycott its products and impose sanctions.

 The folks who organized it knew what they were doing.
 The Turkish group that staged the “humanitarian” mission to Gaza had ties to terrorist networks.
 It invited dozens of terrorists with ties to Iran, Hamas and al Qaeda to participate.
 It specifically sought to bust a naval blockade solely intended to limit Hamas’s ability to turn the Gaza Strip into a military bunker.
 It forced a confrontation, banking on the ability to turn it into a public relations disaster for the Jews.

-Afterward, Turkish leaders milked the event for all it was worth.
-They accused Israel of state-sponsored terrorism.
+Now, Turkey is milking the event for all it’s worth.
+It accused Israel of state-sponsored terrorism.
 It compared the psychological impact of the incident on Turks to the 9/11 terrorist attacks on Americans.
 Turkish President Abdullah Gül called the Israeli raid a crime against humanity and said Israeli-Turkish relations will never be the same.
 Erdoğan labeled it a massacre.
 Turkish armed forces announced several cutbacks in cooperation with Israeli forces.
 The government also offered to supply Turkish naval protection for the next “aid” convoy to Gaza; “This would be, in effect, an act of war,” wrote Mark Steyn, “—more to the point, an act of war by a nato member against the State of Israel.”

 Now to the prophecy.
 What will become of this exploding antipathy for Israel?
 The book of Obadiah vividly foretells.

-“Thus saith the Lord God concerning Edom,” it begins.
+“Thus saith the Lord God concerning Edom,” the prophecy begins.
 Edom is another name for the descendants of Isaac’s son Esau (see Genesis 36:8).
 Esau’s descendants comprise the nation of Turkey today.

 Remarkably, the prophecy describes an end-time repetition and closing chapter of the rivalry between Esau and his younger twin, Jacob.
 After Jacob swindled Esau out of his birthright and his blessing, Esau vowed to kill him (Genesis 27:41).
 He failed, and Jacob went on to father the 12 tribes of ancient Israel.
 In his book The United States and Britain in Prophecy, Herbert W. Armstrong proved that the modern descendants of these tribes are, among other nations, Britain, America and Israel.